guettli/frow--fragments-over-the-wire/README.md

 # Hotwire

 [Hotwire](https://hotwire.dev/) builds upon [turbo](https://turbo.hotwire.dev/).
 The primary focus seems to be to deliver page changes over WebSocket.
-Since I don't plan to WebSocket based solution.
+I don't plan to create a WebSocket based solution.
+Maybe hotwire is really great.
+I don't know.
+I have not found an easy to understand example while browsing their pages.

 # Conclusion